Unnecessary Ways To Spend Your Lawsuit Loan

 Keeping the money saved in the bank

 You may qualify for a lawsuit loan—from a few thousand dollars to $1,000,000—but to let it sit at the bank as savings may not be the best idea.
 Interest rates of the loan do accrue, and once you receive your compensation, you will have to pay that money back—plus interest.
-That means saving your lawsuit loan money will only cost you more once you successfully conclude your case.
+That means saving your legal funding money will only cost you more once you win.

 If your goal is to have money saved for a rainy day, consider saving your money once you resolve your case and get paid.
-You can always re-apply for a lawsuit loan to get additional funds when that rainy day comes.
+And if you are worried about money running out, you can always re-apply for a lawsuit loan to get additional cash.

 Buying a pet